-Adobe surveyed more than 400 US-based white collar workers, aged 18 and older, about their use of email.
+Adobe surveyed more than 400 US-based white-collar workers, aged 18 and older, about their use of email.
 The workers questioned in the poll estimated they spend 6.3 hours a day checking emails, with 3.2 hours devoted to work emails and 3.1 hours to personal messages.

-Glossing over the fact that these workers are using almost half their workday reading and responding to personal emails, there’s a lot of opportunity to reach your fans repeatedly throughout the day.
+Glossing over the fact that these workers are using almost half their workday reading and responding to personal emails, there’s a lot of opportunities to reach your fans repeatedly throughout the day.
 It even provides the timeframe to remind them of your show later that night, so they can round up their work buddies and head over after work to see your set.

 On the other hand, studies have shown that the daily time spent on social networks is around 1.72 hours a day.

-If the email habits of white collar workers that were studied can be attributed across the population, then the concept that social media takes up most people’s time during the day is false.
+If the email habits of white-collar workers that were studied can be attributed across the population, then the concept that social media takes up most people’s time during the day is false.
 Email never goes out of style.